USDA-SCINet/scinet-site/sn_collections/_workshops/2024-geospatial-workshop/2024-11-6-Geospatial-Workshop-0.md

 ---
 title: "Kickoff with lightning talks"
 description: Provides hands-on tutorials on workflows to access the SCINet HPC systems and conduct geospatial research at scale and fosters geospatial research efforts.
-excerpt: "This session will have introductory presentations about the working group and workshop goals plus lightning talks by ARS researchers and SCINet fellows about their research."
+excerpt: "This session will have an introductory presentation about the working group and workshop goals plus lightning talks by ARS researchers and SCINet fellows about their research."

 categories: [2024 Geospatial Workshop]